austintgriffith/Pyth.io-Site/sourceContent/further/similarprojects.md

 The most similar, but much more advanced is [ChainLink](https://link.smartcontract.com/).
 These guys have a tremendous amount of momentum.
 [ChainLink](https://link.smartcontract.com/) is a complex system of data providers and data proxies that is tightly coupled with financial organizations and big name research organizations.
 We are very excited to see their work go live.

+[Delphi](https://delphi.systems/) is probably the most similar to **Concurrence** in terms of long term goals and product. *We even named our oracle Pyth.io for a while before we saw [their publications](https://keepingstock.net/a-glimpse-of-pythia-731df5fc7972)*.
+We both hope to build a generalized system for getting decentralized oracle data into the Ethereum blockchain.
+Everything we do is open source, hopefully our projects will work to enrich each other.

 There are also a bunch of good projects working in the prediction market space.
 This is similar to decentralized oracles because they require a network of clients to verify events.
 Most notably, [Augur](https://augur.net/) and [Gnosis](https://gnosis.pm/).

 [Oraclize](http://www.oraclize.it/) is probably the most well known oracle service.
 There's a good chance they will look to move to a decentralized model soon.
 [Here](https://ethereumdev.io/getting-data-internet-oraclize/) is a nice little example of how to use [Oraclize](http://www.oraclize.it/) to fetch the price of Ethereum.